SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 ## 1. The Eldritch Surge

-You have made a pact with a mysterious entity that may be a consciousness that emerged from the intricacy of the Weave, believing that pure arcane power can create any phenomenon.
+You made a pact with a mysterious entity that may be a consciousness that emerged from the intricacy of the Weave, believing that pure arcane power can create any phenomenon.
 And you are to prove it.

 ### Level 1

 * Blast Exclusive

 You gain Eldritch Blast as a bonus cantrip.
-The beam number is instead derived by your determination calculated as [Warlock levels] - 2 * [Other Classes levels].
-You can cast 2 beams if determination >= 3, 3 if >= 8, 4 if >= 13 and 5 if >= 18.
+The number of beams is derived by your determination calculated as: [Warlock levels] - 2 * [Other Classes levels].
+You can cast 2 beams when your determination >= 3, 3 when >= 8, 4 when >= 13 and 5 when >= 18.

 * Eldritch Versatility

 You gain an Eldritch Pool, which has a maximum of your warlock level.
 You gain 1 Eldritch Point whenever you hit an enemy with Eldritch Blast.
-You gain no more points than your pool size in a round.
 After a long rest, the pool is reset.
-Additionally, for each Versatility you have, you increase the corresponding ability score by 1, up to a maximum of 20.

 * Learn Versatility (2)

 You learn two Versatilities.

+* Versatility Switch

+Each turn, you can switch between Str/Int/Wis/Versatile.
+When using Versatilities, treat the chosen ability score as 10 + 2 * [Proficiency Bonus].
+If you choose versatile, your Int/Str/Wis gain a bonus equal to the amount of Versatilities you have learnt.

 ### Level 6